 If you want to see the status of all options, press or .
 The numbers around the display allow the options to be identified.
-Use the and .
-The numbers around the cursor.
+Use the and keys to move the cursor.
 To enable/disable an option, hover the cursor over it and press any numeric key.
-If you want to restore the previous way of presentation of the list of options, press .
+If you want to restore the previous way of presentation of the list of options, press or .

-Press # 1 to confirm the changes made and quit the function.
+Press [#1] to confirm the changes made and quit the function.